-Road noise, barking dogs, air traffic and loud neighbors are frustrations many homeonwers deal with on a daily basis.
-Your home should be a comfortable sanctuary free of unwanted noise – your quiet place.
-Well, most agree that replacing your windows and patio doors with more modern and sound reducing options will have the greatest impact on controlling your noise environment.
+Road noise, barking dogs, air traffic, and loud neighbors are frustrations many homeowners deal with on a daily basis.
+Your home should be a comfortable sanctuary free of unwanted noise - your quiet place.
+Well, most agree that replacing your windows and patio doors with more modern and sound-reducing options will have the greatest impact on controlling your noise environment.
 But how do you know what will truly cut down all that noise?
-It can be a sizeable investment to upgrade your home’s windows and doors in general, and with such a large investment you want to make sure you get what you need.
+It can be a sizeable investment to upgrade your home's windows and doors in general, and with such a large investment you want to make sure you get what you need.
 For folks who need to unequivocally, without a shadow of a doubt, cut down that annoying noise, how can you really know what to expect from windows or doors?

 The fact remains, understanding how much your potential new windows will reduce outdoor sound transmission to quiet down your living space is difficult to quantify.
-Especially if you have dual pane windows already, and are looking to upgrade, to accurately convey how your room will sound post-project is not a straight-forward task.
+Especially if you have dual pane windows already, and are looking to upgrade, to accurately convey how your room will sound post-project is not a straightforward task.
 The most effective way to evaluate noise reduction from windows and patio doors is to scrutinize the details.
-Here are four major details that will affect how happy you are with your project results…
+Here are four major details that will affect how happy you are with your window project results…

 CHECK THE WEATHER-STRIPPING.

-Many vinyl and aluminum windows use a “fuzzy” weather-stripping around the sash (operating part of the window or door).
-While at first this will do its job, unfortunately this will wear down, flatten out, become filled with dust/dirt, and ultimately become ineffective at knocking down the noise (and most anything else for that matter).
+Many vinyl and aluminum windows use a "fuzzy" weather-stripping around the sash (operating part of the window or door).
+While at first, this will do its job, unfortunately, this will wear down, flatten out, become filled with dust/dirt, and ultimately become ineffective at knocking down the noise (and most anything else for that matter).
 This is old technology and will not produce positive results over time, resulting in noise slowly but surely coming back.